 Digital Marketing Strategy….Yes, speaking those words can cause heart palpitations because of the overwhelming thought of implementing something new.

-Today, I want to share with you my 7 Steps to creating a successful Digital Marketing Strategy.
+Today, I want to share my 7 Steps to creating a successful Digital Marketing Strategy.
 This is the exact strategy that I have started sharing with my clients to set them up for success!

-1. Create a Plan of Action
+1. Create a Digital Marketing Plan of Action

 What happens when you have a plan?
-Amazing things can happen when you actually have a strategic plan or roadmap in place for your business.
+Amazing things can happen when you have a strategic plan or roadmap for your business.
 What are the perks?
 Well, you will have direction and focus for your business.
 You’re not creating unnecessary content, funnels, ads, or whatever it is you would be wasting your time or money on.

-3. Building an audience
+3. Building An Audience

 An Audience is: